 CHAPTER INFORMATION Please give the appropriate, realistic number of members who could be considered actively involved in chapter events: _______.

-How many members are willing to serve in leadership roles on the January Jubilee committee: ______
+How many members are willing to serve in leadership roles on the January Jubilee committee: ______.

-Please be reminded that a pipe organ and digital organ will be required for the conference.
+Please be reminded that locations with both a pipe organ and digital organ are preferred but not required for the conference.

 FINANCES

 Please attach a complete financial statement for the most recently completed fiscal year.